our-story-media/ourstory-server/views/static/privacy.md

 We reserve the right, at our discretion, to change, modify, add, or remove portions from this Privacy Policy at any time.
 Your continued use of the Site following the posting of any changes to this Privacy Policy means you accept and consent to such changes.

 __Opt-Out Process:__
-If you do not want to receive communications (including email digests and push notifications) from us in the future, please send an email to us at info@Our Story.tv requesting that your account be removed.
+If you do not want to receive communications (including email digests and push notifications) from us in the future, please send an email to us at info@indaba.dev requesting that your account be removed.

 We are not, however, responsible for removing your personal information from the lists of any third party who has previously been provided your information in accordance with this Privacy Policy or your consent, such as a sponsor.
 You should contact such third parties directly if you wish to have your personal information removed from their lists.